 Conservative traders, on the other hand, will tend to wait for a breakout of the upper resistance line first before they will enter and also target a level equal to the height of the flagpole.

-Traders Tip: A flag pattern will generally display certain characteristics during its formation which can help a trader qualify whether this pattern will present a good trading opportunity or not.
+Traders Tip: It will generally display certain characteristics during its formation which can help a trader qualify whether this pattern will present a good trading opportunity or not.

 My final chart shows the same bearish AUD/NZD flag pattern that was presented before and displays the same characteristics from a volume and retracement perspective.
 In this example, both the aggressive and conservative entry methods would have reached their targets.

 The flag pattern is a powerful trend continuation chart pattern that appears in all markets and timeframes.
-Once these patterns come to an end, the resulting move can often be strong and reach your target quickly, which is why the flag pattern is so popular amongst technical traders.
+Once these patterns come to an end, the resulting move can often be strong and reach your target quickly, which is why it is so popular amongst technical traders.